MRCIEU/GLU/README.md

 ## 4. Running GLU within R

-The main function in GLU is called `runGLUForFiles`.
-It takes two compulsory arguments `files` and `indir`, and there are a number of optional arguments, as now described.
+There are two main functions in GLU: `runGLUForFiles` and `runGLUForDirectory`, that run GLU for either a specific set of files, or for all files in a particular directory.
+Both these functions take an `indir` compulsory argument that specifies the directory containing the CGM data files.
+The `runGLUForFiles` has an additional `files` compulsory argument, for providing the names of files that should be processed.
+The compulsory and optional arguments are as follows.

+#### Compulsory arguments

 Arg | Description
 -------|--------
-indir   | Directory where processed CGM data files (i.e. output from step 1) are stored. files	| List of file names to be processed by GLU, where these files reside in the indir directory.
+indir   | Directory where processed CGM data files (i.e. output from step 1) are stored. files   |  List of file names to be processed by GLU, where these files reside in the indir directory (required only for the `runGLUForFiles` function).

 #### Optional arguments

 Arg | Description
 -------|--------
-pregnancy       | Set to `TRUE` to use pregnancy thresholds for proportion of time spent in low, normal and high characteristics. outdir  | Directory where derived CGM characteristics data files should be stored.
-Default is `inDir`. nightstart      | Time night period starts (HH:MM).
+pregnancy       | Set to `TRUE` to use pregnancy thresholds for proportion of time spent in low, normal and high summary variables. diabetes	| Set to `TRUE` to use diabetes thresholds for proportion of time spent in low, normal and high summary variables. outdir  | Directory where derived CGM characteristics data files should be stored.
+Default is `indir`. nightstart      | Time night period starts (HH:MM).
 Default is 23:00. daystart        | Time day period starts (HH:MM).
 Default is 06:30. dayPeriodStartTime	| Day period start time (HH:MM).
 Default is `nightstart`.